dylangatua/textura/README.md

 - **`script.js`**
   This JavaScript file enables user interaction with the website.
 It is used to generate dynamic content, enhance the user interface, and handle user input.
+- ** `\images` **
+  This directory lists all images and visual content used in the webpage.
+All files have the same name as listed on the [Figma design](https://www.figma.com/design/aTM0TJEufN5BCYkxoLt4bD/Textura-Website?node-id=85-157&m=dev).